umccr/RNAsum/fusions/README.md

 Many gene fusions are associated with oncogenic properties, and often act as driver mutations in a wide array of cancer types.
 We are interested in including fusion information into RNAseq report and validate it against genomic evidence.

+## Some concepts

+**Chimeric proteins** are prepared by fusing the structural genes of the proteins in question in a suitable expression vector.
+The translational 3′ terminus of the first gene is deleted, as is the promoter at the 5′ terminus of the second structural gene.
+This type of fusion protein is typically multifunctional, in which each of the fusion partners adds its own separate function.

+The genomic **breakpoints** of fusion genes usually occur in intronic or **intergenic regions**, and rarely disrupt coding sequences.
+This phenomenon may be partly explained by introns being 35 times longer than exons on average (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3675181/).
+Oncogenic selection may also play a role, as fusions that disrupt an exon have a two-in-three chance of creating a **frameshifted protein** (caused by a frameshift mutation -also called a framing error or a reading frame shift- is a genetic mutation caused by indels (insertions or deletions) of a number of nucleotides in a DNA sequence that is not divisible by three OR  that shifts the way the sequence is read) with little effect on cellular function.
+Conversely, intronic breakpoints often lead to in-frame chimeric proteins because exons tend to terminate at codon boundaries.
+Despite this bias for intronic breakpoints, isolated cases of exon disrupting breakpoints have been reported.

+Last and first exon skipping (i.e. the last exon of a gene lacks a splicing donor site that is required for spliceosome function and the first exon of a gene lacks a splicing acceptor site) can occur in fusion genes when an RNA polymerase does not properly terminate transcription at the end of the gene.

+Last and first exon skipping can also occur with fusion genes that arise from chromosomal rearrangements.
+In this way a rearrangement can produce a functional fusion protein even though one or both genomic breakpoints localize to intergenic regions.

 ## Explore Pizzly VS Oncofuse

 bcbio-RNAseq pipeline support a couple of tools for fusion calling, [pizzly](https://github.com/pmelsted/pizzly) and [oncofuse](http://www.unav.es/genetica/oncofuse.html).
 Ideally, in the report, we would like to use output from one of the tools that we are confident in.